SSG JEREMY BREECE

 Mission Accomplished Aug.
 1, 2015

-On April 21 2011, Army Staff Sergeant Jeremy Breece was on a clearing operation with his unit in Panjwai, Afghanistan when he stepped on a pressure-plated improvised explosive device (IED), resulting in the loss of both legs above the knee.
+On April 21 2011, Army Staff Sergeant Jeremy Breece was on a clearing operation with his unit in Panjwai, Afghanistan when he stepped on a pressure-plate improvised explosive device (IED), resulting in the loss of both legs above the knee.
 It was his third deployment.

 After his medical evacuation, SSG Breece was brought to Kandahar and then to Landstuhl Regional Medical Center in Germany.
 Following his treatment there he was transported stateside to San Antonio Military Medical Center at Fort Sam Houston where he spent five weeks undergoing rehabilitative therapies.